 Personal Philosophy is the theory for Human Identity

-Psychology and personality structure is very complicated and confusing for most lay people but also for a lot of professionals.
+In Psychology, personality structure is very complicated and confusing for most laypeople but also for a lot of professionals.
 I wanted to be able to answer the question that is asked of me all the time "what is stopping me from changing?"

 I really think I have discovered the answer.
 The answer was in the embedded content in their mind code located in his or her subconscious mind.
 It was the mind code feeding the 4 key elements of personal philosophy that governs what the person could do or not do, feel or not feel, what to think or not think.
 These 4 elements I termed Personal Philosophy and are the basis of human identity.

-The objective after that find a way to convey the answer in a common sense manner and the produce a method off of it to help people make a positive change in his or her life.
+The objective was to find a way to convey the answer in a common-sense manner and produce a method off of it to help people make a positive change in his or her life.

 What is Personal Philosophy?

 What is your personal philosophy?
 I had asked that question many times to many professionals.
 No one seemed to be able to answer it.
-Why would they personal philosophy is not social conversation material.
+Personal philosophy content is not social conversation material.
 Most people do not just sit around discussing their own deep personal views and beliefs about themselves to others.
 Personal philosophy is a subject that is rarely addressed, yet personal philosophy is an integral part of how humans function in their lives.

 Personal philosophy is a personal experience, a way of life.
-It is a overall mindset which sets human attitude on all things in self as well as life.
+It is an overall mindset that sets human attitude on all things in self as well as life.
 It produces and directs how a person reacts internally and externally.
 It governs how one interprets life situations.
 It is a complex subject.
-Personal Philosophy directs, governs and influences all human actions, beliefs, emotions, thoughts and reactions.
+Personal Philosophy directs, governs and influences all human actions, beliefs, emotions, thoughts, and reactions.

 As a human grows up, the human brain accepts and records a lot of self-messages.
-These self-messages includes beliefs, concepts, expectations, ideas, loyalties, principles, requirements, rules, standards and values.
-Over time these self-messages form in the subconscious mind without conscious awareness whether the self-messages are right or wrong, true or false.
-The person does not known whether these self-messages are his or her own or from others.
+These self-messages include beliefs, concepts, expectations, ideals, loyalties, principles, requirements, rules, standards, and values.
+Over time these self-messages form in the subconscious mind without conscious awareness of whether the self-messages are right or wrong, true or false.
+The person does not know whether these self-messages are his or her own or from others.